A large bucket of water over turning at ISLAND Waterpark in Atlantic City

 Advertising

 It seems the dog days of summer have arrived early this year.
+Temperatures are soaring, and it's feeling absolutely oppressive out there.

 Of course, always head to one of NYC’s cooling centers if you need to escape the heat.
 Call 911 if you or someone is experiencing heavy sweating, muscle cramps, lightheadedness, feeling faint, headache, decreased energy, loss of appetite and/or nausea.

-If your apartment has good air conditioning, it's easy to stay inside to avoid the sun, but NYC has a lot of fun ways to keep cool so that you don't need to become a hermit when the mercury rises.
+If your apartment has good air conditioning, it's easy to stay inside to avoid the sun, but NYC has a lot of fun ways to keep cool so you don't need to become a hermit when the mercury rises.
 And if your apartment traps heat, fear not: There are great places to escape to across the boroughs.

 Below, we’ve rounded up 25 fun ways to cool off in NYC during this wicked heatwave.
 And remember: Stay cool and stay inside whenever possible!